nisha-k-k/BioMed_RAG/README.md

 # 🧬 Biomedical Q&A Assistant with RAG, BioBERT, and Mistral
-This project is an end-to-end Retrieval-Augmented Generation (RAG) pipeline designed to answer biomedical questions using your own dataset of research abstracts (e.g. PubMed articles).
+This project is an end-to-end Retrieval-Augmented Generation (RAG) pipeline designed to answer biomedical/women's health-based questions using your own dataset of research abstracts (e.g. PubMed articles).
 It combines:

 * 🔍 Semantic search over custom documents (FAISS + Sentence Transformers)

 * 🧠 Biomedical QA with a fine-tuned BioBERT model

 * 🗣️ Natural rephrasing of answers using Mistral-7B Instruct

+## Motivation
+This project is part of my women's health project series (following my PCOS, female infertility, and breast cancer diagnoses using mammogram imaging projects).

 ## 📌 Business Question
 "Can we build a lightweight biomedical question-answering tool that provides both accurate and patient-friendly answers based on a custom research dataset?"